jay-kav/Trip-Planner/user_manual/user_manual.md

 ### 5.2 Changing Owner of a Trip

-**Conditions:**
+**To change ownership:**
-1. Must be in a specific trip
+1. You must select into the trip you want to change.
-2. Cannot be the owner of the trip
+2. You must be the owner of the trip.

 Transfer ownership: